There are 3 forms of string literals (more if you count interpolated strings and block quotes).

 String literals allow characters designated as "Graphic" by Unicode and ASCII space characters.

-Regex literals have their own modifiers.
-Besides these, you can use an any modifier to allow any code point in a string or regex literal (as of 0.6.9).
+You can use an any modifier to allow any code point in a string or regex literal.

 The plain form and the q form for string literals interpret langur escape codes and the Q form does not.